 \section{Robust McNemar's Test}

-We begin with the problem of hypothesis testing for binary outcomes, that is $Y(t) \in \{0,1\}$.
-Let $B(\a) = \sumT\sumC a_{ij}y_i^t(1 - y_j^c)$ be the count of matched pairs in which the treated unit has outcome 1 and the control unit has outcome 0 under assignment $\a$, and let $C(\a) = \sumT\sumC a_{ij}y_j^c(1 - y_i^t)$ be the number of matched pairs in which the treated unit has outcome 0 and the control unit has outcome 1.
-Table \ref{Tab:ABCD} summarizes the definition of each of these pair types.
+We consider the problem of hypothesis testing for binary outcomes, that is $y(t) \in \{0,1\}$.
+After matching, treated and control units will be paired together, and since the outcome is binary there can exist four types of pairs: $A$ is the number of pairs such that $y_t = 0,\, y_c=0$, $B$ is the number of pairs such that $y_t = 1,\, y_c=0$, $C$ is the number of pairs such that $y_t = 0,\, y_c=1$, $D$ is the number of pairs such that $y_t = 1,\, y_c=1$.
+More formally, let $B(\a) = \sumT\sumC a_{ij}y_i^t(1 - y_j^c)$ be the count of matched pairs in which the treated unit has outcome 1 and the control unit has outcome 0 under assignment $\a$, and let $C(\a) = \sumT\sumC a_{ij}y_j^c(1 - y_i^t)$ be the number of matched pairs in which the treated unit has outcome 0 and the control unit has outcome 1.
+We use the following test statistic for all null hypotheses: